valnmv/vbackup/README.md

 * Use ZLIB library for compression

 ## To do later / in the future
 * Special handling of soft/hard links?
+Currently only regular files and directories are archived.
 * Archive and restore file attributes and permissions (access control lists)
 * Split data files in volumes of e.g. 4GB, like data.z.1, data.z.2, ...
 * Restore on live system?